CEL Rule Conditions

 Compatibility

 Rules without conditionSecurityProfile use the runtime default CEL profile.
-The field is meaningful only for CEL rules; native rules do not need a condition security profile.
+The field is meaningful only for CEL rules.

 • operatorCode as alias for operator